johnshearing/SmartWallet/motivation.md

 We will need to know if the release date can be pushed forward indefinitely using this method.
 If not then we will likely just make a new contract each time we need to push the release epoch forward.

+Brian Bush also noted the following:
+Future versions of the Marlowe language might evolve to include updating of addresses etc. after the contract has been created.
+This is an open-source project, so what future versions of the language will support depends upon community involvement.
+Feel free to post feature requests:
+GitHub issues for public feature requests: https://github.com/input-output-hk/marlowe-cardano/issues
+Zendesk tickets for requests to IOG: https://iohk.zendesk.com/
+Discussion of proposals for changes to the Marlowe language: https://github.com/input-output-hk/MIPs/discussions

+Brian Bush noted the following with regard to development strategy:
+I've found, personally, that starting with a small contract that is a just microcosm of the contract I eventually want to build helps me understand the issues involved and gives me new ideas for features and workarounds; sometimes a slight reframing of the use case can make the contract far easier to implement.
+I've learned a lot from experimenting with small Marlowe prototypes.